-We refrain from using correction methods like those of Bonferroni or Holm, as they do not account for the dependence structure of the underlying data and, thus, lack power.
-In contrast, we apply the Romano-Wolf stepdown procedure that accounts for the true dependence structure to control the family-wise error rate (FWER, see Romano and Wolf 2005) - a technique which is increasingly used for large-scale intervention studies (see, for example, Heckman et al. 2010; Campbell et al. 2014; Gertler et al. 2014).
-Furthermore, we use a newly introduced efficient method to adjust p-values according to this stepdown algorithm (Romano and Wolf 2016).

-Finally, we also combine this method of controlling the family-wise error rate (FWER) with the BRL (biased-reduced linearization) correction method.
+We refrain from using simpler multiple testing corrections such as Bonferroni (1935) or Holm (1979) because the method by Romano and Wolf (2005) is more powerful, since it accounts for the dependence structure of the test statistics (Clarke, Romano, and Wolf 2020).
+We apply the Romano-Wolf stepdown procedure to control the family-wise error rate (FWER, see Romano and Wolf 2005) - a technique which is increasingly used for large-scale intervention studies (see, for example, Heckman et al. 2010; Campbell et al. 2014; Gertler et al. 2014).
+Furthermore, we use an efficient method to adjust p-values according to this stepdown algorithm (Romano and Wolf 2016).
+In addition, we also combine this method of controlling the family-wise error rate (FWER) with the BRL (biased-reduced linearization) correction method, using code provided by Pustejovsky (2023).
 This method accounts for potential biases in estimation of standard errors when the number of clusters is relatively small (Bell and McCaffrey 2002).
-In Table S7, we report the p-values when we jointly control for multiple hypothesis testing (MHT) and a small number of clusters (BRL).
-We would like to point out however, that our conclusions are not affected by whether we control separately or jointly for MHT and BRL because, when we compare joint and separate controls for MHT and BRL, we find the following: